-In Fall 2019, Cognitive & Information Sciences welcomes a new Research Scientist, Dr. Lace Padilla.
+In Fall 2019, Cognitive & Information Sciences welcomes a new Assitant Professor Dr. Lace Padilla.
 We asked Lace about her background, research interests, and why she’s excited about UC Merced.
 See her responses below.

 What is your background?